Axiomatic Characterization of PageRank: Comparison with other centrality measures

 \emph{Beta measure}~\cite{Brink:Gilles:2000} was proposed as a measure of dominance in directed networks.
 In accordance with our interpretation of the direction of edges, edge $(u,v)$ means that $v$ dominates $u$.
 Beta measure looks at the incoming edges to a node, similarly to degree centrality.
 However, an edge from a node with many other edges is considered less important: a dominance over a node dominated by many other nodes is less significant.
 Formally, beta measure is defined as follows:

-\emph{Katz prestige}~\cite{Katz:1953} (also known as the \emph{simplified PageRank centrality}~\cite{Page:etal:1999}) is based on a similar principle.
+\emph{Seeley index}~\cite{Seeley:1949} (also known as the \emph{simplified PageRank centrality}~\cite{Page:etal:1999}, \emph{Katz prestige}~\cite{Jackson:2005}, or \emph{invariant scoring function}~\cite{Slutzki:Volij:2006}) is based on a similar principle.
 Beta measure can be interpreted in the following way: each node has one unit of importance which he splits equally among its direct successors.
-Now, in Katz prestige, each node splits his whole importance equally among its direct successors.
+Now, in Seeley index, each node splits his whole importance equally among its direct successors.
 In this way, we obtain a formula similar to eigenvector centrality.
-Formally, Katz prestige is defined for strongly connected graphs as a solution of the following recursive equation:
+Formally, Seeley index is defined for strongly connected graphs as a solution of the following recursive equation:

 This system of recursive equations has a unique solution up to a scalar multiplication.
 To make a solution unique, we will assume that the sum of centralities of all nodes equals $1$, as we did in the case of eigenvector centrality.